Stop blaming the SAM tool. Do not repeat these six mistakes

-The reason your SAM tool is not working for you is not because "there is no silver bullet".
+The reason your SAM tool is not working for you is not that "there is no silver bullet".
 Let's stop saying that.
 Nobody buys it.
 Let's flip the narrative and face the truth.
-It's because you either didn't do your homework at all, or you knew that there is no silver bullet, and still didn't do your homework.
+It's because either you didn't do your homework, or you knew there was no silver bullet and still didn't do your homework.

-Snow Software, Flexera, Certero, License Dashboard, even ServiceNow, they've all got pretty decent tools.
-Yes, they all have limitations, each has its own, so what?
+Snow Software, Flexera, Certero, License Dashboard, and even ServiceNow have pretty decent tools.
+Yes, they all have limitations.
+Each has its own, so what?
 You will win and achieve incredible results if you treat them as a foundation for your SAM solution.
-And you will fail, guaranteed, if you just "buy a tool".
+And you will fail, guaranteed, if you only "buy a tool".

-One of the above just only recently implemented Windows Server licensing in a non-misleading way, and I love it, but our team has been delivering solutions based on that tool since 2015, and our customers have never complained.
+One of the above only recently implemented Windows Server licensing in a non-misleading way, and I love it.
+Still, our team has been delivering solutions based on that tool since 2015, and our customers have never complained.

-It is never the right time to waste money but it is an even worse idea now.
-Failure to study the problems you're solving, incorrect approach to acquisition, and incomplete implementation, it'll all result in a dead weight of a non-working tool, and ultimately, wasted money.
+It is never the right time to waste money, but it is an even worse idea now.
+Failure to study the problems you're solving, an incorrect approach to acquisition, and incomplete implementation will result in a dead weight of a non-working tool and, ultimately, wasted money.

 So, where to begin?

 If you already bought a solution, put together a plan of action to mitigate the shortcomings.
 Start with finalising the deployment but also plan to build workarounds where the tool itself does not deliver.
-Chances are, they may be addressed in the next versions but can you afford to wait?
-Put together a plan and a business case, and go ask for a budget but don't forget to let the business know what they'll get in return.
+They may be addressed in the following versions but can you afford to wait?
+Put together a plan and a business case, and ask for a budget but don't forget to let the business know what they'll get in return.

-If you haven't yet bought a tool, again, begin with studying your landscape.
+If you haven't yet bought a tool, start by studying your landscape.
 You don't need full-on ELPs.
-What you need is a Strategic SAM and Licensing Assessment that would produce a heat map of issues, recommend a plan of action, both at a granular level, and give you input that will allow you outline exact requirement for your SAM solution.
-Then go out to market and start asking uncomfortable questions.
+What you need is a Strategic SAM and Licensing Assessment that would produce a heat map of issues, recommend a plan of action, both at a granular level and give you input that will allow you to outline the exact requirement for your SAM solution.
+Then go out to the market and start asking uncomfortable questions.
 You don't need promises.
 You need it to work now.
-There will be shortcomings, expect them.
-Meet them in full gear – have a good team, a list of workarounds.
+There will be shortcomings.
+Expect them.
+Meet them in full gear – have a good team and a list of workarounds.
 Then budget for a solution.
 And then you'll be sorted.